maxjanowski/maxjanowski.github.io/_pages/catalog.md

 # Instructions

 We distribute these packages from Google Drive.
 You'll need a Google account to download them.
+If you have any problems, [contact us](/contact).

 * Click on a link below for the music you want.
 * Log in to your Google account.